ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 # How to Observe Ballerina Programs

 ## Introduction
 Observability is a measure of how well internal states of a system can be inferred from knowledge of its external outputs.
-Monitoring, logging, and distributed tracing are key methods which reveal the internal state of the system, indeed the observability.
-Therefore ballerina provides default support for monitoring metrics such as request count and response time statistics, log processing and analysis, and distributed tracing according to [OpenTracing](https://github.com/opentracing/specification/blob/master/specification.md) specification, which collectively yields the full observability for ballerina services.
+Monitoring, logging, and distributed tracing are key methods that reveal the internal state of the system to provide the observability.
+Therefore, Ballerina provides default support for monitoring metrics such as request count and response time statistics, log processing and analysis, and distributed tracing according to the [OpenTracing](https://github.com/opentracing/specification/blob/master/specification.md) specification, which collectively yields the full observability for Ballerina services.

-Ballerina services that are using the below-mentioned service/client connectors are observable by default.
-* HTTP/HTTPS
-* SQL
+HTTP/HTTPS based Ballerina services are observable by default.
+Further any client connectors observable by default, but HTTP/HTTPS and SQL client connectors captures some specific additional information that makes tracing and metrics monitoring more informative.

-## Quick Start
+## Getting Started
-Ballerina service is by default observable.
+A Ballerina service is by default observable.
 This section focuses on enables observability with default systems with Jaeger for distributed tracing, and Prometheus and Grafana for Metrics Monitoring.

 **Pre-requisites**

-Make sure you have already installed Docker Community Edition (CE) to install external products such as Jaeger, Prometheus, etc. You can follow [official documentation](https://docs.docker.com/install/) to install the docker.
+Make sure you have already installed Docker Community Edition (CE) to install external products such as Jaeger, Prometheus, etc. You can follow [official documentation](https://docs.docker.com/install/) to install  docker.

 **Steps**

-1. Create hello-world ballerina service as shown below and save the above service as `hello-world-service.bal`.
+1. Create hello-world Ballerina service as shown below and save it as `hello-world-service.bal`.

     ```ballerina
     import ballerina/http;